Skip to main content

 The payload does not include file or folder changes; it only indicates which users have changes.
 Your app must call the Dropbox API to get the latest changes for each user.

-You can create an app with Scoped access and Full Dropbox to receive notifications for any folder.
+You can grant your app full Dropbox access to receive notifications for any folder.

 Inspecting requests